qiaohuang/qiaohuang.github.io/_posts/2020-10-17-about-the-site.markdown

 ## How I built this?

+I registered the domain name at [NameSilo](https://www.namesilo.com/) on May 10, 2020, and launched the site by [GitHub Pages](https://pages.github.com/) on October 17, 2020.

+This site is in a [repository](https://github.com/qiaohuang/qiaohuang.github.io) at GitHub.
+It will trigger [Jekyll](https://jekyllrb.com/) to rebuild the site when GitHub Pages detects any changed file in the repo.

 _uniQiao.com_ is a static web site.
 I make it responsive to comments and discussion by using [Staticman](https://staticman.net/) hosted on [Heroku](https://www.heroku.com/), with protection from robots provided by [reCAPTCHA](https://www.google.com/recaptcha/about).

-I host the domain name at _namesilo.com_.

-This site is in a repository at [GitHub](https://github.com/qiaohuang/qiaohuang.github.io) and is hosted by [GitHub Pages](https://pages.github.com/).
-It will trigger [Jekyll](https://jekyllrb.com/) to rebuild the site when GitHub Pages detects any changed file in the repo.

 I write articles in Jekyll's [kramdown](https://kramdown.gettalong.org/) and render equations by [MathJax](https://www.mathjax.org/).